Ponsanooth

 The River Kennall runs nearby: in the 19th century, this river worked a flour mill and a number of gunpowder mills, machinery at a foundry, and a paper mill.
 The gunpowder mills supplied many of the mines of west Cornwall until 1910, by which time gunpowder had been largely replaced by high explosives.
 The site of one of the ruined mills is now within a Nature Reserve.
 Frederick Hamilton Davey the botanist (died 23 September 1915) was born at Ponsanooth and was buried in the Wesleyan Cemetery there.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Ponsanooth in the 1800s and 1900s.

 Civil parish

-Until 1 April 2021 the civil parish was called St Gluvias which doesn't include the Penryn suburb St Gluvias.
+Until 1 April 2021 the civil parish was called St Gluvias which does not include the Penryn suburb St Gluvias.
 The parish population at the 2011 census was 1,668.